 The core measures can be found at: http://www.qualityforum.org/cqmc/.

 CMS is already using measures from the each of the core sets.
 Using the notice and public comment rule-making process, CMS also intends to implement new core measures across applicable Medicare quality programs as appropriate, while eliminating redundant measures that are not part of the core set.
 Commercial health plans are rolling out the core measures as part of their contract cycle.

-The Core Quality Measures Collaborative views the upcoming year as a transitional period, as it begins adoption and harmonization of the measures.
 Ongoing monitoring by the Collaborative of the use of these measures will enable modifications of measure sets, as needed and based on lessons learned, including minimizing unintended consequences and selection of new measures as better measures become available.

 CMS will go through a public notice and comment rule-making for implementation of these core sets and looks forward to public input on the measures included in these core measure sets.
-As comment periods open, this page will be updated.

-These seven core measure sets are a major step forward for alignment of quality measures between public and private payers and provides a framework upon which future efforts can be based.
+These core measure sets are a major step forward for alignment of quality measures between public and private payers and provides a framework upon which future efforts can be based.